avishek04/SmartApp-Backend-API-NodeJS/README.md

 1. Go the backend directory from the terminal.
 2. Run - npm install
 3. Run - npm start
-4. Your backend server will start running in PORT 3000
+4. Your backend server will start running on PORT 3000